Duke Energy Sustainability Plan and Progress at a Glance

 Why it matters: Our customers want products and services that keep them competitive, yet respond to environmental concerns.

-Duke Energy’s regulated average retail rates were lower than the U.S. average in South Carolina, North Carolina, Indiana and Kentucky.
+Duke Energy’s regulated average retail rates in North Carolina, South Carolina, Indiana and Kentucky were significantly lower than the U.S. average.

-Due to the economic downturn and drop in wholesale prices, our regulated average retail rate in Ohio, which was set in 2008 through the end of 2011, is now above the national average.
-(For information about how we are addressing this issue
+Due to the economic downturn and drop in wholesale prices, our regulated average retail rate in Ohio, which was set in 2008 through the end of 2011, was above the national average.
+For information on how we addressed this issue, see “Reaching agreement on affordable rates”

-, see the Innovative Products and Services section of this report.)
+in the Innovative Products and Services section of this report.

-- Nuclear capacity factor was approximately 95.9 percent versus a target of 93.8 percent.
+Nuclear capacity factor approximately 93.0 percent versus a target of 92.8 percent.

-- Nonregulated fossil commercial availability was approximately 89.7 percent versus a target of 87.2 percent.
+Nonregulated fossil commercial availability and wind energy yield combined was approximately 88.9 percent versus a target of 86.2 percent.

-2010 Status: Though we have improved reliability substantially in recent years, we did not meet our aggressive 2010 goals due to more lightning strikes.
+2011 Status: Though we have improved reliability substantially in recent years, we did not meet our aggressive 2011 goals due to large numbers of storms.

 Reduce our environmental footprint.